ljk28/milestone-p-1/README.md

 In fact, most likely the biggest.
 Not being able to push commits as somehow it stopped working.
 Thus, forcing me to uninstall VSCode and reinstall it.
 I even had to delete some folders and files and rearrange them on my desktop computer.
 I downloaded the zip file from the Github project repository and I am grateful to my mentor who advised me to commit often.
 This saved me hours if not days of starting all over again. :)

+With Bootstrap there was an issue when things didn't seem to work.
+The j.script was either in the wrong place or it was outdated.

 ### Deploying the website